-Tip: To keep them from getting tangled up lay the wire assembly out along the ground unraveled and then start threading it through the attachment hardware carefully starting with spreader No 1.
+Tip: To keep it from getting tangled up lay the wire assembly out along the ground unraveled and then start threading it through the wire guides carefully starting with spreader No 1.

-C. The 10 meter wire assembly uses the attachments nearest the center post unless six meters is provided in which case the six meter wire assembly uses the innermost attachments.
+C. The 10 meter wire assembly uses the wire guides nearest the center post unless six meters is provided in which case the six meter wire assembly uses the innermost attachments.